-The topic proved too complex to adequately cover and the resources rather too outdated for a real game, and the final outcome too rushed to be effective.
-Nevertheless my work explored some of the issues involved in producing documentary art work – to produce contrasting materials in relevant styles, colour, shapes and different media.
+The topic proved far too complex to adequately cover, the book too outdated for a real game, and the final outcome too rushed to be effective.
+The whole approach and the content would need to be completely rethought.
+Nevertheless my work explored some of the issues involved in producing documentary art work – to adapt the visual style to different cultural contexts.
+It also continued earlier experimentation with different media and materials manipulated digitally on iPad and/or Photoshop.

 - deep-rooted ‘spiritual’, sufi and also progressive art ‘feminine’ side (even lorry drivers I met in the 70s could recite poetry and the Shah and his father implemented social reforms eg in position of women) which became linked to corruption of the elite class